 I work in silver and gold to produce hand made jewellery and small precious objects such as bowls and boxes.
-All my materials are ethically sourced, mostly recycled, and include Argentium silver and Fairtrade gold.
+All my materials are ethically sourced, mostly recycled, and includes Argentium silver.

 My designs are inspired by natural forms such as leaves, flowers, buds, seed pods and shells; some recent commissions have been inspired by birds and animals.
 I like to incorporate textures and movement, to create fluid, tactile jewellery.